Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.high-definition/Documentation~/Custom-Pass-Troubleshooting.md

 - The particle system is only visible in a Custom Pass.
 - There is no override implemented for`AggregateCullingParameters`.

 Unity calculates the orientation of the particles in the Built-in Particle System when it executes `AggregateCullingParameters`  during the culling step.
-This means if there is no override, HRDP doesn't render it properly.
+This means if there is no override, HDRP doesn't render it properly.

 ## Decals aren't visible